Gifts Can Create Ineligibility for Pennsylvania Medical Assistance (Medicaid) Long-Term Care Benefits

 One major problem with the transfer penalty is that it does not commence until the Medicaid applicant is “otherwise eligible” for nursing home care.
 To make matters worse, it can sometimes take several months before the family receives a denial notice (Form PA-162) from the caseworker at the County Assistance Office identifying the transfer penalty as a problem.

-By the time the family is alerted to transfer penalty issue, the damage has been done and can be quite difficult to reverse.
+By the time the family is alerted to the transfer penalty issue, the damage has been done and can be quite difficult to reverse.
 The unpaid nursing home bill can result in the facility suing the family.
-In this situation the nursing home resident’s assets have often been depleted so there is little remaining cash to address the unpaid nursing home bill.
+In this situation, the nursing home resident’s assets have often been depleted so there is little remaining cash to address the unpaid bill.

 Children and Spouses Can be Sued